Building a voice agent for an iOS Swift app

 });

 In the app, tap the Alan AI button and ask: What is your name? and How are you doing?
-The AI assistant will give responses we have provided in the added intents.
+The AI agent will give responses we have provided in the added intents.

 What you finally get